deloitte-uk-systems-engineering/sde-learning-development-pathway/README.md

 ### Your capability to operate in a software development team

-- Within two weeks of joining a development team, under guidance you are able to contribute to minor enhancement by referencing existing code base
+- Within two weeks of joining a development team, under guidance :muscle: you are able to contribute to minor enhancement by referencing existing code base :white_check_mark:

 </p>
 </details>